 8. Social Media Ads

 Targeted social media ads have become more advanced than they were.
-Also, this means that you can personalize and target your ads to the most likely to react positively to them.
-Videos can be very effective here, and many social media users are likely to interact with a video.
+Also, you can personalize and target your ads to the most likely to react positively to them.
+Videos can be very effective here, and many social media users will likely interact with a video.
 Think about creative ways to make your videos stand out from your competitors.
-Yous should also think about using chatbots so that any potential client who engages with your advertisement receives immediate responses.
+You should also consider using chatbots so that any potential client who engages with your advertisement receives immediate responses.